Series I - Future Echoes - All scenes

 She brought me up.
 She was a great old lady.

-i got expelled from school once because she nutted
+I got expelled from school once because she nutted

 the headmaster when I came bottom in French.